containers/podman-desktop-extension-bootc/README.md

 ### Requirement 2.
 Rootful mode on Podman Machine

-Make sure your `podman machine` has rootful mode enabled.
+Podman Machine requirements:
+* **Rootful mode enabled**
+* *At least* 6GB of RAM allocated in order to build the disk image

-This can be done through the CLI to an already deployed VM:
+Rootful mode can be enabled through the CLI to an already deployed VM:

 ```sh
 podman machine stop